seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **FALSTAFF**
 The fiend hath pricked down Bardolph irrecoverable;
 and his face is Lucifer's privy-kitchen, where he
 doth nothing but roast malt-worms.
-For the boy,
-there is a good angel about him; but the devil
-outbids him too.

 **PRINCE HENRY**
 For the women?